oracle-livelabs/cloud-database-services/exadata-database-service-on-cc/lab4/lab4-create-database.md

 This lab walks you through the steps to create Oracle Database on Exadata Database Service using the OCI Console.

-Estimated Lab Time: 10 minutes
+Estimated Lab Time: 15 minutes

 Watch the video below for a quick walk-through of the lab.
 [Create Oracle Database](youtube:JJ4Wx0l0gkc)

 ### Objectives

--   Create a database on Exadata Database Service
+-   After completing this lab, you should be able to create a database on Exadata Database Service

 ### Prerequisites